OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 - Integer overflows: When the result of an arithmetic operation exceeds the maximum value for the integer type defined by the programmer, this results in the value "wrapping around" the maximum integer value, inevitably resulting in a small value being stored.
 Conversely, when the result of an arithmetic operation is smaller than the minimum value of the integer type, an *integer underflow* occurs where the result is larger than expected.
 Whether a particular integer overflow/underflow bug is exploitable depends on how the integer is used – for example, if the integer type were to represent the length of a buffer, this could create a buffer overflow vulnerability.

-- Format string vulnerabilities: When unchecked user input is passed to the format string parameter of the <code>printf()</code> family of C functions, attackers may inject format tokens such as ‘%c’ and ‘%n’ to access memory.
+- Format string vulnerabilities: When unchecked user input is passed to the format string parameter of the `printf()` family of C functions, attackers may inject format tokens such as ‘%c’ and ‘%n’ to access memory.
 Format string bugs are convenient to exploit due to their flexibility.
 Should a program output the result of the string formatting operation, the attacker can read and write to memory arbitrarily, thus bypassing protection features such as ASLR.

 The primary goal in exploiting memory corruption is usually to redirect program flow into a location where the attacker has placed assembled machine instructions referred to as *shellcode*.
 On iOS, the data execution prevention feature (as the name implies) prevents execution from memory defined as data segments.
 To bypass this protection, attackers leverage return-oriented programming (ROP).
-This process involves chaining together small, pre-existing code chunks ("gadgets") in the text segment where these gadgets may execute a function useful to the attacker or, call <code>mprotect</code> to change memory protection settings for the location where the attacker stored the *shellcode*.
+This process involves chaining together small, pre-existing code chunks ("gadgets") in the text segment where these gadgets may execute a function useful to the attacker or, call `mprotect` to change memory protection settings for the location where the attacker stored the *shellcode*.

 Android apps are, for the most part, implemented in Java which is inherently safe from memory corruption issues by design.
 However, native apps utilizing JNI libraries are susceptible to this kind of bug.

 ##### Best Practices

-- Avoid using unsafe string functions such as <code>strcpy</code>, most other functions beginning with the “str” prefix, <code>sprint</code>, <code>vsprintf</code>, <code>gets</code>, and so on.
+- Avoid using unsafe string functions such as `strcpy`, most other functions beginning with the “str” prefix, `sprint`, `vsprintf`, `gets`, and so on.
 - If you are using C++, use the ANSI C++ string class.
 - If you are writing code in Objective-C, use the NSString class.
 If you are writing code in C on iOS, you should use CFString, the Core Foundation representation of a string.
 - Do not concatenate untrusted data into format strings.